 In the original series, and the early seasons of the current series, could be considered Truth in Television.
 Children and teenagers do move away without notice, and they seldom have any say in the decision.

 In "The Time Monster", the Doctor recounts a story about his childhood on Gallifrey, about how he lived halfway up a mountain beside a hermit who helped give him his first understanding of the beauty of life.
 In "Planet of the Spiders", this character is revealed to be K'anpo, who helps the Doctor regenerate after his radiation poisoning.
-Despite K'anpo presumably being a very important figure in his life with a fairly profound and familial relationship with him, he is never mentioned again after "Planet of the Spiders".
+Despite K'anpo presumably being a very important figure in his life with a fairly profound and familial relationship with him, he is only mentioned once again after "Planet of the Spiders", in an off-hand reference by the Fourth Doctor seven years later.
 This may be because the revelations about what life on Gallifrey is actually like in "The Deadly Assassin" do not jar particularly well with this origin story.

 In the classic series, Kameleon boards the TARDIS and promptly vanishes for a long time, because the one crewmember actually capable of operating the robot died, leaving no one any clues how to program it.
 Kameleon eventually returned (by way of an actor covered in silver paint) and was destroyed, rather than try to mess around with his character anymore.